semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

 - `SAST_EXCLUDED_PATHS: "tests"` will ignore
   `tests/foo.py` as well as `a/b/tests/c/foo.py`.

-You can use a comma separated list to ignore multiple patterns: `SAST_EXCLUDED_PATHS: "*.py, tests"` would ignore all of the above paths.
+You can use a comma separated list to ignore multiple patterns: `SAST_EXCLUDED_PATHS: "*.py, tests"` will ignore all of the preceding paths.

 ### `semgrep-sast` reports false positives or false negatives